-Discussion in 'Sacraments and Liturgy' started by Lowly Layman, Aug 17, 2013.
+Discussion in 'Sacraments, Sacred Rites, and Holy Orders' started by Lowly Layman, Aug 17, 2013.

 Hahah this has always been a contentious point, so I will just go with Seven since my parish believes in them all.
 I know that outside my parish though, all seven are recognised, but only two are Sacraments of the Gospel.